rickypchen/solmap/README.md

 ##Inspiration

-We wanted to create a simple tool for solar companies to target potential solar costumers.
+We wanted to create a simple tool for solar companies to target potential solar customers.
 SolMap pulls data from a variety of sources in order to determine the most attractive solar markets in the country and display it in an attractive way.

 ##How it works

-We use the Genability API and the Nrel API to collect data on counties.
-We sort counties based on their DNI (direct normal irradiance) and by average annual utility cost for residents.
+We used the Genability API and the Nrel API to collect data on counties.
+We sorted counties based on their DNI (direct normal irradiance) and by average annual utility cost for residents.
 Darker shaded counties signify those with the highest costs.

 High utility costs plus good DNI means that a customer could save a lot of money by switching to solar.